dushyantss/leave-management/docs/planning.md

 * has_many: team_members, reference to User, dependent: nullify
 * has_and_belongs_to_many NotificationGroup
 * has_many Leave, dependent: destroy
-* has_many Adjustments, dependent: :destroy
+* has_many LeaveEarning, dependent: :destroy

 ## NotificationGroup
 * title, unique